Aprende-com/moodle-docker/README-aprende.md

 Moodle-Docker-Aprende
 ---------------------

 Moodle Docker Aprende is a fully containerized environment for developing the Aprende LMS.
-It includes the following tools:
+It includes:

 * Moodle
 * Linux Ubuntu 20.04